Creating a VM from a public image

 Note

-Each public image has its own minimum requirements for a VM.
-A GitLab image from Yandex Cloud Marketplace, for instance, requires at least 4 virtual cores and 8 GB of RAM.
+Each public image has specific minimum system requirements that a VM must meet.
+For example, a GitLab image from Yandex Cloud Marketplace requires at least 4 virtual cores and 8 GB of RAM.

 -